MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-arcgis.md

 <br/>

 ## Managing use of ArcGIS Maps for Power BI within your organization
 Power BI provides the ability for users, tenant administrators, and IT administrators to manage whether to use ArcGIS Maps for Power BI.
+Below you will find steps each role can take to manage the use of ArcGis Maps.

-**User options**
+### User options
-In Power BI Desktop, users can stop using ArcGIS Maps for Power BI by disabling it on the security tab in **Options**.
+In Power BI Desktop, users can stop using ArcGIS Maps for Power BI by disabling it on the security tab in **File** > **Options and settings** and then select **Options** > **Security**.
 When disabled, ArcGIS Maps will not load by default.

 ![desktop security dialog example](media/power-bi-visualization-arcgis/power-bi-desktop-security-dialog2.png)

-**Tenant admin options**
+### Tenant admin options
-In PowerBI.com, tenant administrators can prevent all tenant users from using ArcGIS Maps for Power BI by disabling.
+In PowerBI.com, tenant administrators can prevent all tenant users from using ArcGIS Maps for Power BI by disabling the option from **Settings** > **Admin Portal** > **Tenant settings**.
 When this happens, Power BI will no longer see the ArcGIS Maps for Power BI icon in the visualizations pane.

 ![arcgis admin portal example](media/power-bi-visualization-arcgis/power-bi-arcgis-admin-portal2.png)

-**IT Administrator options**
+### IT Administrator options
 Power BI Desktop supports using **Group Policy** to disable ArcGIS Maps for Power BI across an organization's deployed computers.

 <table>